Treekay/DigitalMedia/README.md

-# Multimedia
+# Digitalmedia
-some work about ImageProcess and Multimedia
+some work about ImageProcess and digital media